-- American Association of Colleges for Teacher Education (AACTE) - Association of Christian Schools International (ACSI) - Association of Governing Boards (AGB) - Council for Christian Colleges & Universities (CCCU) - International programs: ASC, CSP, ISP (temporarily suspended), LASP, OSP, SSO, USP - U.S. Programs: ASP, CMC, LAFSC - Council of Independent Colleges (CIC) - National Association of Independent Colleges and Universities (NAICU) Nazarene Sister School University Programs International: Africa Nazarene University, Ambrose University College, Korea Nazarene University, Nazarene Theological College of Australia, Quetzal Education Research Center (through SNU), Seminario de las Nazareno Americas U.S.: Eastern Nazarene College, MidAmerica Nazarene University, Mount Vernon Nazarene University, Nazarene Bible College, Nazarene Theological Seminary, Olivet Nazarene University, Point Loma Nazarene University, Southern Nazarene University, Trevecca Nazarene University Friendship Schools Asia Region: Business College of Shanxi University, Dongseo University, Hausheng International College of Taiyuan, Kazak-American Free University, Northwest University, Shaanxi University of Chinese Medicine, South China Normal University, Swan College/Central South University of Forestry & Technology, Tibet University for Nationalities, Xianyang Normal University Latin America Region: Universidad Internacional-Mexico Other International: Arcadia Global Studies Program (consortium), International Studies Abroad (ISA) (consortium), Jerusalem University College, Romania Studies Program, Au Sable Institute of Environmental Studies U.S.: Au Sable Institute of Environmental Studies, College of Western Idaho, College of Southern Idaho, Treasure Valley Community College Mission, Identity, Foundation Mission The mission of Northwest Nazarene University is the transformation of the whole person.
+- Association of Christian Schools International (ACSI) - Association of Governing Boards (AGB) - Council for Christian Colleges & Universities (CCCU) - International programs: ASC, CSP, ISP (temporarily suspended), LASP, OSP, SSO, USP - U.S. Programs: ASP, CMC, LAFSC - Council of Independent Colleges (CIC) - National Association of Independent Colleges and Universities (NAICU) Nazarene Sister School University Programs International: Africa Nazarene University, Ambrose University, Korea Nazarene University, Nazarene Theological College of Australia, Quetzal Education Research Center (through SNU), Seminario Nazareno de las Americas U.S.: Eastern Nazarene College, MidAmerica Nazarene University, Mount Vernon Nazarene University, Nazarene Bible College, Nazarene Theological Seminary, Olivet Nazarene University, Point Loma Nazarene University, Southern Nazarene University, Trevecca Nazarene University Friendship Schools Asia Region: Business College of Shanxi University, Dongseo University, Hausheng International College of Taiyuan, Kazak-American Free University, Northwest University, Shaanxi University of Chinese Medicine, South China Normal University, Swan College/Central South University of Forestry and Technology, Tibet University for Nationalities, Xianyang Normal University Latin America Region: Universidad Internacional-Mexico Other International: Arcadia Global Studies Program (consortium), International Studies Abroad (ISA) (consortium), Jerusalem University College, Romania Studies Program, Au Sable Institute of Environmental Studies U.S.: Au Sable Institute of Environmental Studies, College of Western Idaho, College of Southern Idaho, Treasure Valley Community College Mission, Vision, and Values Mission The mission of Northwest Nazarene University is the transformation of the whole person.
 Centered in Jesus Christ, the NNU education instills habits of heart, soul, mind and strength to enable each student to become God's creative and redemptive agent in the world.
-Identity Northwest Nazarene University is a Christian university of the liberal arts, professional and graduate studies.
-The University is grounded in the Wesleyan-Holiness tradition and is an educational expression of the Northwest region of the Church of the Nazarene.
-Foundation Northwest Nazarene University is founded upon belief in and relationship with the One Triune God; Father, Son and Holy Spirit.
-Therefore, we seek to build our lives and the practices of the University upon the Kingdom of God as revealed in Jesus.
+Context for Mission Founded in 1913, NNU is a Christian university of the liberal arts, professional programs, and graduate studies.
+The University is grounded in the Wesleyan-Arminian tradition and is in partnership with the Church of the Nazarene, which emphasizes the biblical doctrines of perfect love and Christian holiness.
+Vision Northwest Nazarene University strives to be a vibrant educational community that integrates and reflects Christian faith in all that it does.
+The University seeks to provide nationally-recognized programs distinguished by graduates who are academically prepared, spiritually grounded, service-minded, globally engaged, and vocationally successful.
 Values Transformation We believe education fosters transformation.
 NNU engages and affects all domains of life: intellectual, social, physical and spiritual; thereby advancing the transformation of the individual, the church and the world.
 Truth We believe education pursues truth.
 NNU explores knowledge, the wonder of God's creative activity, the story of human civilization and the achievements in the arts, sciences and professions.
 Ultimately, we believe Jesus is the truth incarnate; therefore, we pursue Christ.
 Community We believe education flourishes in community.
 NNU provides a learning and faith community that teaches, challenges and encourages each other through intellectual and spiritual practices.
 Within covenantal relationships we express our love for God and others.
 Service We believe education cultivates service.
 NNU teaches the importance of a life of servanthood as modeled by Jesus Christ.
 We learn to lead by giving of ourselves to God and humankind.
-Approved by the Board of Trustees March 11, 2010 Statement of Belief Northwest Nazarene University, theologically, emphasizes the theistic view of God and human beings as interpreted in the Wesleyan-Arminian tradition.
+Approved by the Board of Trustees March 2010, October 2017 Statement of Belief Northwest Nazarene University, theologically, emphasizes the theistic view of God and human beings as interpreted in the Wesleyan-Arminian tradition.
 We believe the following brief statements to be sufficient.
 We believe: